lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **TheBlade** _(25-Jun-18 03:40 PM)_

-> `yea, try to sell a bounty off of a cop` > `See how far that will get ya`
+> Yeah, try to sell a bounty off of a cop!

+_Jim scoffs._

+> See how far that will get ya'.

 **RPRetribution** _(25-Jun-18 03:40 PM)_

+_Garrick shrugs._

 > I'm willing to try.

 **Bagelwrecker** _(25-Jun-18 03:40 PM)_

-> You might be cop on earth, but ya sure as hell aint a cop with the empire
+> You might be a cop on Earth, but ya' sure as hell ain't a cop with the Union!

 **TheBlade** _(25-Jun-18 03:41 PM)_

-> `You really don't know what you are getting into do you?`
+> You really don't know what you are getting into do you?

+_Jim laughs._

 **RPRetribution** _(25-Jun-18 03:41 PM)_

-@Magic8Ball

-> does garrick go and find the other co-worker
+@Magic8Ball Does Garrick go and find the last officer?

 **Magic8Ball** _(25-Jun-18 03:41 PM)_